High Occupancy Vehicle (HOV) Permit Issuance for Plug-in Electric Vehicles

 • Mail the application (VR-335) to the address below.

-The vehicle must meet all the qualifications listed below to use the HOV lanes in Maryland:
+The vehicle must meet all the qualifications listed below to obtain an HOV permit in Maryland:

 • The vehicle must be made by a manufacturer and be manufactured primarily for use on public streets, roads and highways;